Maickeli/Git/README.md

 # MiOS
-Project to try things and learn about low level programming.
+My project to try things and learn about low level programming.

 ### Compiling
 To compile I use nasm, gcc and dd on Windows.